 “You can’t put that much copy on a website.”

-They probably just took some online advice a little too far….
+They probably just took some online advice about the best practices in website development a little too far….

 “Less is more.”

 “Use just the facts, and do it in 140 characters.”

 But “best practices” are often just pooled ignorance.
 One guru says it, and all the lemmings follow.

 Call it the Twitter effect.
 Or maybe the Trumpification of corporate communications.
 Persuasion, emotional story-telling and word-smithing is being beaten down, tweet by tweet, and reduced to banal snippets designed to get clicks and “improve engagement.”

 Writing better web copy isn’t about shortening up the word count.
 There are many problems with that approach, but I’ll cover just a few:

 If you’re going to limit your web copy to just a few words, they better be damn good words.